-Know what that is on the photo above this post?
-Looks like chicken to you?
-You’re correct!
+Have a guess at what’s on the photo above this post.
+Looks like chicken with rice to you?
 It is chicken, but, there’s a loophole here, it’s vegetarian chicken…

 Most of us know: we should eat less meat.
 Whereas I don’t have any problems eating vegetarian regularly, not everyone in our household thinks the same.
 So besides the regular veggie meals in which we simply don’t eat meat (nor a meat replacer).
 We try out meat replacers once in a while.
-Entrance: vegetarian chicken.
+Thus we tried out this vegetarian chicken.

 De Vegetarische Slager

 The vegetarian chicken brand I you see on the photo above is made by ‘De Vegetarische Slager’.
-A Dutch company founded by a farmer who decided to go vegetarian but missed his meat too much.
+This is a Dutch company founded by a farmer who decided to go vegetarian but missed his meat too much.
 Instead of turning back to eating meat, he decided to develop vegetarian meat.
 He wanted to create the meat experience with its bite and taste, without requiring the animals.

 What is vegetarian chicken made of?